Scream If You Wanna Go Faster (song): Music video

 The accompanying music video for "Scream If You Wanna Go Faster" was directed by Jim Canty and Jake-Sebastian Wynne.
 Halliwell plays two characters in the video.
 She said, "It's kind of like Lara Croft meets Blondie.
 The Lara Croft character, she represents spirit and soul, a little more organic, more playful.
 Then the (Blondie) character on stage, she's a lot more aggressive and sexual and represents ego."
-The video generated controversy as the two-women theme was very similar to former bandmate Victoria Beckham's single "Not Such an Innocent Girl".
+Comparisons were made to the similarly-themed video for Victoria Beckham's single "Not Such an Innocent Girl"; Halliwell's spokesperson said: "There is no way Geri has seen Victoria's video".

 The video begins with the Lara Croft Halliwell in a desert in a squat position.
 As the music starts, she begins to run through the rocks and down a hill before picking up a dune buggy and driving it.
 Halliwell then sees a cliff and as she reverses the dune buggy, it jumps off the cliff transforming into a space hovercraft racing with two men beside her.
 As the hovercraft reaches its destination, Halliwell goes inside an elevator which sinks rapidly.
 She's dancing in the elevator as it proceeds to drop down quickly into the stage where the other Halliwell (the Blondie type) is performing at a concert with her band.
 The Lara Croft Halliwell kicks the other and her female performers resume dancing along to the song.
 The video ends with Halliwell looking upon a hill, exhausted.